 Their territory is an inverted cone shape above the nest so remember to swim outwards rather than upwards if you need to take evasive action.
-This aggressive behaviour is not nearly as common with clown triggerfish as it is with titan trigger fish that regularly chase divers away from their nest areas, often snapping at the retreating divers' fins.
+This aggressive behaviour is not nearly as common with clown triggerfish as it is with titan triggerfish that regularly chase divers away from their nest areas, often snapping at his or her retreating fins.

 Most of these fish reach an average size of 6 inches in length in an aquarium, and in the wild they grow to an adult size of 50 cm.

 Just like most other fish on the reef, the clown triggerfish needs to be alert for larger marine life higher up the food chain, such as jacks and tuna.

 The clown trigger fish can be found in the tropical and temperate waters of the Indo-West Pacific region, from South Africa (south to Aliwal Shoal) to the islands of the central Pacific Ocean.

 They inhabit the inner and outer portions of a reef, wherever shellfish and other invertebrates are found, in depths ranging from the shallows down to 75 metres.
 They are mostly seen swimming openly near steep drop offs although occasionally you will see them in the shallower areas of the reefs.

 The main threat to clown triggerfish is the marine aquarium trade that take them in large numbers to satisfy the demand for 'reef' aquariums.
 Unfortunately as juveniles they do not respond well to this and there is a high mortality rate leading to the aquarium suppliers taking larger numbers to cover this loss.

 They are a ciguatoxic fish and are therefore rarely eaten by man.